Home > African Destinations > Morocco > How to Barter and Buy a Berber Carpet in Morocco

 How to Purchase a Berber Carpet in Morocco

-Who are the Berber People?
+Who Are the Berber (Amazigh) People?

 Before I get into how to purchase a Berber carpet in Morocco, I feel like I need to take a few moments to tell you about the Berber people.
 The term “Berber” is sort of controversial as it means “Barbarian.”
 During my visit to a Berber Village, our guide told me that despite the controversy about the use of the word Berber, it is still the correct term to use.